LassePSH/portfolio/_posts/2024-01-01-copenhagen-walkability.md

 ![segformer](images/walkability/segformer_1.png)

+Each street segment contains multiple images.
+To get an average representation of the environmental features, an average across all vector representations from the Segformer model is computed from all the images related to the street segment:

 ## Results
 Using data from the network features and enviormental features, we trained a gradient-boosting classification tree (XGBoost) to classify the desirability of a street segment.